A Complicated Problem

-Dr. Friedman Solves Medical Mystery in Just One Appointment
+But Dr. Friedman Solves This Medical Mystery in Just One Appointment

-"Dr. Friedman gave her back her childhood."
-That may sound like a grandiose statement, but definitely not an exaggeration, at least according to Carolyn, mother of 12-year old Amanda from Illinois.
-Looking at her now, over 5 feet tall, long golden brown hair and easy smile, you'd never know she'd been through so much.
-You see, Carolyn's only child had spent the majority of her childhood either sick in bed and in and out of hospitals and doctors offices.
+“Dr. Friedman gave her back her childhood,” said Carolyn, mother of 12-year old Amanda from Illinois.
+Looking at her now, over 5 feet tall, with long golden brown hair and an easy smile, you’d never know she’d been through so much.
+You see, Carolyn’s only child had spent the majority of her childhood sick in bed, and in and out of hospitals and medical offices.

-Traveling from doctor to doctor, taking test after test and trying one medication after another, it's no wonder Carolyn gets emotional when talking about her daughter's long and tedious medical journey.
-This medical nightmare began shortly after Amanda was born when she was diagnosed with RSV at 5 months.
-For the next 3 years, Carolyn thought her daughter's unrelenting sinus, allergy and cold issues would finally disappear after her adenoids were removed at 3 years of age.
+Traveling from doctor to doctor, taking test after test and trying one medication after another, it’s no wonder Carolyn gets emotional when talking about her daughter’s long and tedious medical journey.
+This medical nightmare began shortly after Amanda was born, when she was diagnosed with Respiratory Syncytial Virus (RSV) at 5 months.
+For the next 3 years, Carolyn thought her daughter’s unrelenting sinus, allergy and cold issues would finally disappear once her adenoids were removed at 3 years of age.

-Unfortunately, that "simple" surgery left her daughter even weaker and sicker than before.
-And so this mother and daughter's daily life continued as before, with Carolyn still researching doctors and therapies, hoping to discover why her little girl was in even worse shape, and feeding Amanda a daily regiment of steroids, antibiotics and nose sprays.
-Over the next eight years, little Amanda developed even more health issues.
-Like migraines.
-Ones that were so debilitating that she ended up in the emergency room 2 to 3 times a week for pain relief.
+Unfortunately, that “simple” surgery left her daughter even weaker and sicker than before.
+And so this mother and daughter’s daily life continued as before, with Carolyn still researching doctors and therapies, hoping to discover why her little girl was in even worse shape, and feeding Amanda a daily regimen of steroids, antibiotics, and nose sprays.
+Over the next eight years, little Amanda developed even more health issues, including migraines so debilitating that she ended up in the emergency room 2 to 3 times a week for pain relief.

-To make matters worse, doctors claimed Amanda's pain was in her head.
-And so the years passed.
-Amanda missed more school days than she attended.
-Was noticeably absent from dance recitals, family events, school functions and summer camp.
+To make matters worse, doctors claimed Amanda’s pain was in her head.
+As the years passed, Amanda missed more school days than she attended, and she was noticeably absent from dance recitals, family events, school functions, and summer camp.
 She basically spent the first 11 years of her life feeling sick.
-That is until, late one night last Fall, Carolyn was sitting at the kitchen table scouring the internet and came across a name of a doctor she had never heard of---Dr. Michael Friedman.
+One night, Carolyn was sitting at the kitchen table scouring the Internet and came across a name of a doctor she had never heard of: Dr. Michael Friedman.